 About the festival

 The Noordelijk Film Festival is a film festival in Leeuwarden that generally takes place around the second weekend of November every year.
-With around 20 to 25 thousand visitors counted over five days, the festival is one of the largest regional film festivals in the Netherlands.
+With around 20 thousand visitors counted over five days, the festival is one of the largest regional film festivals in the Netherlands.
 In 2019 it celebrated its 40th anniversary with a special longer edition.
 From 1976 to 1988, the first ten editions took place under the name Fries Film Festival.
 Stadsschouwburg De Harmonie has served as the festival centre for almost all years.
-Additionally, film theatre Slieker Film (in the Fries Museum) is one of our festival locations.
-This year, we are also moving into the province with a programme that includes De Lawei in Drachten and De Koornbeurs in Franeker.
-Closer to home, we are adding one more location: for the first time, we are screening at Pathé, the brand new neighbour of De Harmonie.
+Additionally, film theatre Slieker Film (in the Fries Museum) and Pathé Leeuwarden are two of our festival locations.
+This year once more, we’re moving into the province with a programme that includes De Lawei in Drachten and De Koornbeurs in Franeker.

 Face The North!

-Besides the Northern Focus, there are various side programmes, with a number of new additions this year.
-Familiar programme elements such as The 48 Hour Film Project, live music, various film & food events, and school screenings return.
-In addition, there will be a film quiz this year, you can attend the premiere of a new Norwegian series and the festival will also feature a space for a special film installation.
+Besides the Northern Focus, there are various side programs, with a number of new additions this year.
+Familiar programme elements such live music, various film & food events, and school screenings return.
+In addition, there will be some special programs such as a winter special in which footage of exceptionally cold Dutch winters is shown by the Frisian Film and Audio Archive.

 Welcome to Friesland!